Santa Claus (politician)

-Santa Claus (born Thomas Patrick O'Connor, May 1947) is an American politician, monk, and child welfare activist.
-Claus gained recognition as a member of the North Pole, Alaska City Council, and as a candidate for the 2022 Alaska's at-large congressional district special election.
+Santa Claus (born Thomas Patrick O'Connor, 1947) is an American politician, monk, and child welfare activist.
+Claus gained recognition as a member of the North Pole, Alaska City Council, and was a candidate for the 2022 Alaska's at-large congressional district special election.
 He changed his name to match the legendary character in 2005, to help bring awareness to his advocacy for children's health and welfare, a time during which he engaged in a nation-wide tour to champion that cause.
 Claus has expanded his advocacy as a congressional candidate into the broader sphere of democratic socialism, including support for Medicare for All, coronavirus relief, a wealth tax, and student loan cancellation.

 Early life and education

-Claus was born in Washington, D.C.
-He earned a bachelor's degree and master's degree from New York University.
-He also completed a doctoral course in educational communication and technology, although he never completed his dissertation that would grant him his doctorate.
+Claus was born in Washington, D.C. and raised with his three siblings in Manhattan, where his family lived in a three-story brownstone.
+He studied film at New York University, earning a bachelor's degree in 1971.
+While he was a student, Claus worked as a bouncer at New York bars and clubs including McSorley’s Old Ale House.

+He later returned to NYU to earn a graduate degree in educational technology in 1981.

 Career

-During his studies at NYU, Claus worked as a bouncer at several New York bars and clubs, including McSorley’s Old Ale House.
-In 1971, he began serving as special assistant to the deputy police commissioner in New York City.
-He was a founding director of the Terrorism Research and Communications Center, an academic collective researching the formation and foundations of terrorist groups.
-That position led him to be appointed to FEMA's National Defense Executive Reserve.
-Claus's team favoured an active approach to investigating sources of terrorism, involving seeking out the underlying problems, however, he reports that this approach was dismissed by national security officials.
+In 1971, Claus began a career in the New York City Police Department as a videographer.
+He held various positions including special assistant to the deputy police commissioner under Mayor John Lindsay, head of security for the Port Authority, and founding director of a terrorism research group.
+His approach to studying terrorism focused on underlying issues that led people to become terrorists.
+Claus has said his ideas were dismissed by national security officials while an appointed member of the Federal Emergency Management Agency's National Defense Executive Reserve.

-Jaded with federal government, Claus secured a job as chief of safety and security at the United States Virgin Islands territory port, overseeing two international airports and four marine ports.
-Before moving to Alaska, Claus also worked at a radio station in Telluride, Colorado, and as vice president of a Lake Tahoe television station.
-His tenure in public service broadcasting continued as he moved north, serving for a stint on the Alaska Public Broadcasting Commission.
-Before becoming a councillor, Claus also worked as a senior ranger for the Fairbanks North Star Borough’s Chena Lake Recreation Area.
+Jaded with federal government, Claus became chief of safety and security at the United States Virgin Islands territory port, overseeing two international airports and four marine ports.
+He entered public broadcasting and worked at a radio station in Telluride, Colorado, as vice president of a Lake Tahoe television station, and later served on the Alaska Public Broadcasting Commission.
+Before becoming a city councillor, Claus also worked as a senior ranger for the Fairbanks North Star Borough at the Chena Lakes Recreation Area.

-Claus is a Christian monk of the Anglican order Anam Cara, and has worked as an emergency response chaplain.
+In the early 2000s, Claus became a Christian monk of the Celtic Anglican order Anam Cara.
+He has worked as an emergency response chaplain.